EitanWong/com.eitan.sherpa-onnx-unity/SherpaOnnxUnity/Packages/com.eitan.sherpa-onnx-unity/README.md

 ### Debug Logging

-Enable detailed logging in the `SherpaOnnxAnchor` component for debugging.
+Enable detailed logging in the `SherpaONNXAnchor` component for debugging.

 ## Contributing